awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 }
 ```

-### Example 3: Enable Compatibility between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Queues with SSE<a name="compatibility-with-aws-services"></a>
+### Enable Compatibility between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Encrypted Queues<a name="compatibility-with-aws-services"></a>

 To allow Amazon CloudWatch Events, Amazon S3 event notifications, or Amazon SNS topic subscriptions to work with encrypted queues, you must perform the following steps: